 Figure 9 shows DC voltage on the performance of DSOGI PLL with filter, DC DSOGI PLL, and SRF PLL.
 Under case 1 and 2, the comparison shows that the performance of DSOGI PLL with filter is consistent on DC voltage reference at 750 volts with minimum oscillations.
 This performance is similar to the performance of DSOGI PLL and SRF PLL.
 Under case 3, the DSOGI PLL with filter has same performance as DSOGI PLL by minimum oscillation.
 The performance of SRF PLL under case 3 has a bigger oscillation compared with DSOGI PLL and DSOGI PLL with filter.
 Under case 4, the performance of all algorithm is equal to the oscillation and the large harmonic.

 Table 4 shows the comparison between THDi on the system under several conditions when using DSOGI PLL with filter and DSOGI PLL and SRF PLL.
-The comparison shows that all of them have the same level of THDi and are still in the range from 0.06% to 0.78%. which is still lower than 5% (IEEE standard 1547(TM)-2003).
+The comparison shows that all of them have the same level of THDi and are still in the range from 0.06% to 0.78%.
+Which is still lower than 5% (IEEE standard 1547(TM)-2003).

 The performance of DSOGI PLL with filter is evaluated on linear load and non-linear load to show the power flow of the system.
 The specification on linear load is 5kW and the specification of the non-linear load is three-phase inverter 22.5kW.